Jeff Smith (darts player)

-Jeff Smith (born 6 November 1975) is a Canadian professional darts player who plays in the Professional Darts Corporation (PDC) events.
-He reached the semi-final of the 2015 BDO World Darts Championship and the final of the 2016 BDO World Darts Championship in the following year where he faced Scott Waites.
+Jeff Smith (born 6 November 1975) is a Canadian professional darts player who competes in World Darts Federation (WDF) events.
+He reached the final of the 2016 BDO World Championship, where he finished as runner-up to Scott Waites.
+He also reached the final of the 2025 WDF World Masters, finishing as runner-up to Jimmy van Schie.

 Career

 In his first tournament, Smith reached the semi-final of the Canada National Championships in 1996.
 He won the tournament in 2008 beating Jeff Noble.
 Smith entered the Professional Darts Corporation Q School in January 2011.
 He won a PDC tour card on the third and final day by defeating Ross Smith 6–2 in his final match.
 He took part in the 2013 PDC World Cup of Darts with John Part.
 In 2014, he returned to the BDO, and won the Halifax Open and the Canadian Open.